torusresearch/documentation/developers/api-reference.md

 ---

 ## cleanUp
-Cleans up the iframe and buttons created by torus package.
+This cleans up the iframe and buttons created by torus package.
 If the user is logged in, it logs him out first and then cleans up

 ```js